klein0r/ioBroker.awtrix-light/docs/en/README.md

 Just create an alias in `alias.0` of type `string` and convert your `boolean` value into any other text with a read function (like `val ? 'open' : 'closed'`). *This is an ioBroker feature and not related to this adapter.*

+**How can I update to the latest firmware version?**

+Just use the [onscreen menu](https://blueforcer.github.io/awtrix-light/#/onscreen) and navigate to `update`.
+No need to use the web flasher again.

+**The device is getting hot while charging.**

+The hardware design is not the best.
+Please use a power supply which deliveres max.
+1A.

+**Is it possible to remove the battery from the device?**

+Yes, but you have to open the case with a heat gun (since the front glued to the case) and [modify the PCB with a step down converter](https://github.com/Blueforcer/awtrix-light/issues/67#issuecomment-1595418765).

 ## Blockly and JavaScript

 `sendTo` / message box can be used to